shawngraham/outliner/README.md

 6. **Export to Markdown**: Generates an ordered outline following your connection structure

 ### Export Functionality
-The export feature creates a single markdown file that captures your outline structure:
+The export feature creates a single markdown file that captures your outline structure **following your connections**:

 **How Export Ordering Works:**
-1. Finds the **topmost card** on the canvas (highest position)
+1. Finds the **topmost card** on the canvas (highest position - starting point)
-2. **Follows connection arrows** to determine the sequence
+2. **Follows connection arrows** from that card to determine the sequence
-3. Adds **unconnected cards** at the end (sorted by position)
+3. **Only exports connected cards** - unconnected cards are excluded
+4. If multiple cards connect from one card, they're exported in top-to-bottom order
-4. Formats titles as `[Title]` in markdown link format
+5. Formats titles as `[Title]` in markdown link format
-5. Separates cards with `---` dividers
+6. Separates cards with `---` dividers
-6. Downloads as `outline-export.md`
+7. Downloads as `outline-export.md`

+**Important:** Only cards that are part of a connected path starting from the topmost card will be exported.
+This lets you work on multiple outlines simultaneously - only export the connected path you're ready to write.

 **Example Export:**
 ```markdown